 By setting a target federal funds rate and using the tools of monetary policy — open market operations, discount window lending, and reserve requirements — to equalize the market rate with the target rate, the Federal Reserve and the FOMC seek "to promote effectively the goals of maximum employment, stable prices, and moderate long-term interest rates," as required by the Federal Reserve Act.

 Controlling The Interest Rate By Setting The Target Federal Funds Rate

 The primary monetary policy instrument that the Federal Reserve uses to control the interest rate is using open market operations to constrain the market federal funds rate, which is the interest rate that banks actually charge each other in the interbank market for overnight loans, to closely approximate the target federal funds rate, which is the rate that the FOMC has set, based on the consensus of the committee members, which is based on information gathered from the regional Federal Reserve banks.

-Banks borrow reserves in the federal funds market in order to meet reserve requirements set by the Federal Reserve, and to ensure adequate balances in their accounts at the Fed to cover checks and electronic payments that the Fed processes on their behalf.
+Banks borrow reserves in the federal funds market to meet reserve requirements set by the Federal Reserve and to ensure adequate balances in their accounts at the Fed to cover checks and electronic payments processed by the Fed on their behalf.